metabase/metabase/docs/administration-guide/05-setting-permissions.md

 - **Unrestricted access:** can ask questions about this table and see saved questions and dashboard cards using this table.
 - **No access:** can’t ask questions about this table or see saved questions or dashboard cards using this table.

 _Note: you’ll notice that tables don’t have the option for limited access.
-If need to set column-level or row-level data permissions, check out the [data sandboxing](https://www.metabase.com/docs/latest/enterprise-guide/data-sandboxes.html) feature of the [Enterprise Edition](https://www.metabase.com/enterprise/)._
+If you need to set column-level or row-level data permissions, check out the [data sandboxing](https://www.metabase.com/docs/latest/enterprise-guide/data-sandboxes.html) feature of the [Enterprise Edition](https://www.metabase.com/enterprise/)._

 ### A note about Pulses